Sonant AI Icon

 What about compliance - SOC 2 and GDPR?

-Insurance-native AI platforms publish both.
-Traditional BPO compliance varies.
+Insurance-native AI platforms publish SOC 2 Type 2 and GDPR.
+Traditional BPO compliance varies; confirm before signing.

 Get the latest insights on